-“Website User Experience (UX) is all about digital product usability and the experience people receive from interacting with your products or services.
-On the other hand, Customer Experience (CX) is about how the customer feels throughout the customer journey.
-Creating the right emotions and making your customers engage with your brand is what closes out conversions and drives long-term loyalty.”
+“Website User Experience (UX) is all about digital product usability and Customer Experience (CX) is about how your customers feel throughout the customer journey.
+Better engagement paired with the right emotions is what drives long-term loyalty.”

 The terms CX and UX are very often confused or used interchangeably, whilst for most, it’s still quite unclear what’s the difference between these two very important digital marketing terms.
 In this article, we’re going to sort things out by looking a little closer into the difference between CX vs UX and why they are so important for your eCommerce business.

 - Why CX is important for your eCommerce business?

 - Why UX is important for your eCommerce website?

 - What is the difference between UX and CX?

 - Which is more important between CX vs UX?

 - CX vs UX: Final thoughts & What to do next